 Satisfied clients & students

 Dr. Martin Wesley is a professor for the Florida School of Counseling with National Louis University.
 He has served as a licensed professional counselor for almost 25 years in Arizona, Kentucky and Florida.Meet Dr. Martin C. Wesley

 Dawn M. Wesley

-Dawn has a Bachelor's degree in Human Services and is currently a student in NLU's Clinical Mental Health Counseling program.
+Dawn holds a Master’s degree in Clinical Mental Health Counseling and a Bachelor's degree in Human Services.
+She is a Registered Mental Health Counselor Intern (RMHCI) for the state of Florida.
 She has been working off and on in the social services field for almost 30 years, from being a direct care provider as a houseparent for 10 boys, to managing a children's shelter home agency, to working in higher education as a Director for Administrative Services in a counseling program.Meet Dawn M. Wesley